 - Days To Maturity: 39-60 Days

-- Table Ace (Acorn)* – “need about 50 square feet per hill [7 ft. o.c.] with two to three plants in each; plant five or six seeds per hill.”
+- Table Ace (Acorn) – Need about 50 square feet per hill; i.e. 7 ft. o.c.
+Plant five or six seeds per hill then thin to two to three plants in each.
 From here.

 - Waltham Butternut – Plant bush butternut seeds 16 inches apart in rows, with the rows spaced 5 apart.
 Sow the seeds 1 to 2 inches deep in groups of four.
 Thin out all but the strongest plant in each group so the butternut squash is at the proper spacing.
 From here.